Conflux-Chain/js-conflux-sdk/docs/overview.md

 ## Pre-requisites

 1. Node.js environment to install this SDK
-2. Conflux account with some CFX (Use Conflux Portal to create account and get testnet CFX from [faucet](http://faucet.confluxnetwork.org/))
+2. Conflux account with some CFX (Use FluentWallet to create account and get testnet CFX from [faucet](http://faucet.confluxnetwork.org/))
 3. Conflux RPC endpoint, for example `https://test.confluxrpc.com` is a testnet RPC endpoint

 ## Initialize